 The school follows the Prep School model of Extra-curricular activities and homework being supervised in school through an extended day.
 School finishes at 2pm for FS and 4pm for Year 1 upwards.
 Arcadia also provides "options" for FS1 or FS2 children to remain in school until 4pm, to support working parents.
 No homework is taken home in the Primary school.

 The school has subject specialists for Art, IT, PE, Music, Arabic and Islamic Studies, Social Studies, Spanish, and French.
 The school offers 'enriched learning' running in harmony with the English National Curriculum, including two additional sports and one additional non sport subject.

-The first cohort of students to take their iGCSE and GCSE examinations will complete their exams in September 2022, followed by A Levels in September 2023 (based on students joining the school for Sixth Form from outside when the school starts to offer Year 12 in September 2022, concurrently with Year 10.
+The first cohort of students to take their iGCSE and GCSE examinations will complete their exams in June 2024, followed by A Levels in September 2026).

 Arcadia has entered into a partnership with Sands Centre for Entrepreneurial Leadership, which will offer a bespoke programme for Years 7 – 11 and as a launch pad for the Sixth Form.
 The programme features Social Entrepreneurship, Business, New Media, Coding, Engineering, Communication, and Collaboration - all based within real learning contexts with positive benefits for the local and wider community.